Molly Springfield: Collections

-Springfield's work is in several public and private collections, including the Whitney Museum of American Art and the Metropolitan Museum of Art in New York and the Sally & Wynn Kramarsky Collection.
+Springfield's work is in several public and private collections, including the Whitney Museum of American Art, the Metropolitan Museum of Art in New York, the National Museum of Women in the Arts, and the Sally & Wynn Kramarsky Collection.
 Her work has been included in exhibitions at the American University Museum, Baltimore Museum of Art, Berkeley Art Museum and Pacific Film Archive, Carpenter Center for the Visual Arts at Harvard University, the Honolulu Museum of Art Spalding House, Indianapolis Museum of Art, Portland Museum of Art, University of Richmond Museums, and the Zimmerli Art Museum at Rutgers University, and one-person exhibitions at galleries in New York, San Francisco, Chicago, Washington, DC, and Cologne, Germany.

 Reviews of her work have appeared in Artforum, Art Papers, Modern Painters, The Village Voice, The New Yorker, the San Francisco Chronicle, and the Chicago Tribune.
 Springfield received her MFA from the University of California, Berkeley and was a participant at the Skowhegan School of Painting and Sculpture in 2006.

 She has taught art at various institutions, including Berkeley, the Maryland Institute College of Art, American University, and George Washington University.